retypeapp/retype/README.md

 ![](/static/retype-hero.png)

-Write in plain Markdown `.md` files, preview locally, and publish a static site you fully own.
-No framework setup.
-Host it anywhere.
+Retype turns your Markdown `.md` files into a beautiful, fully-functional documentation website.
+Write in plain Markdown, run one command, and you have a production-ready site you can host anywhere.

 No coding is required and just one Markdown file, such as a [README.md](https://www.makeareadme.com/), will get you started.